onkjm/lambda_cvxpy/README.md

 sample of running cvxpy and Coin-or-CBC on AWS Lambda

 lambda has some limitation on uploading code.
-- 50MB for direct upload from console (with zip file)
+- 50MB for direct upload via console or S3 (with zip file)
-- 262MB for upload via S3 (with zip file)
+- 250MB for upload via S3 (with zip file)
 - 10GB for upload via ecr (with container image)

 this sample shows how to upload codes via ecr.